Sensory Glove-Based Surgical Robot User Interface: Conclusion

 \section{Conclusion}

-This paper presents a novel user interface for the da Vinci surgical robot arm.
-The system integrates the Manus Meta Prime 3 Haptic XR glove, the HTC Vive Tracker, God Vision wireless smart glasses, and controls one arm of the dVRK surgical robot platform.
+This paper presents a novel surgeon interface for the da Vinci surgical robot.
+The system integrates the Manus Meta Prime 3 Haptic XR glove, the HTC Vive Tracker, and SCOPEYE wireless smart glasses and controls one arm of the dVRK surgical robot platform.
 In addition to moving the arm, the surgeon can use fingers to control the end-effector of the surgical instrument.
-A custom robot calibration was implemented to address the inherent inaccuracies of the dVRK system.
-A combination of scaling and gesture recognition was used to achieve precise and intuitive control of the robot's movements while implementing an upgraded version of the clutch mechanism.
-In particular, we introduced clutching of the instrument orientation, a functionality not available in the da Vinci system.
-The vibrotactile elements of the glove are used to provide feedback to the user when gesture commands are invoked.
+A combination of scaling and gesture recognition was used to achieve precise and intuitive control of the robot's movements while implementing an enhanced version of the clutch mechanism.
+In particular, we introduce clutching of the instrument orientation, a functionality unavailable in the da Vinci system.
+The vibrotactile feedback of the glove is used to alert the user when gesture commands are invoked.

 The proposed interface offers several potential advantages.
-Surgeons can directly control robotic arms by moving their hands, without the need for additional physical devices.
+Surgeons can directly control robotic arms by moving their hands without the need for additional physical devices.
 This facilitates a more immersive surgeon-robot interaction.
-However, it should be noted that the hardware used in our setup is not the latest available on the market; we used the first version of HTC Vive Trackers and Manus Meta Prime 3 XR, both of which have lower precision compared to their upgraded versions (HTC Vive Trackers v2 and Quantum XR Metaglove).
+However, it should be noted that the hardware used in our setup is not the latest available on the market; we used the first version of HTC Vive Trackers and Manus Meta Prime 3 XR, both of which have lower precision compared to the next generation devices (HTC Vive Trackers v2 and Quantum XR Metaglove).

-The system was tested by members of the team with surgical training, including 5 surgeons and 1 fellow.
+The system was tested by users who were experienced with the da Vinci system, including five surgeons and two medical doctors.
 They were asked to perform a surgical training task similar to those used in training with the da Vinci devices.
 The evaluation shows that the system is responsive and precise.
-Surgeons were able to effectively complete training exercises with minimal practice with the new interface, suggesting that the interface is highly intuitive.
+Surgeons could effectively complete training exercises with minimal practice with the new interface, suggesting that the interface is highly intuitive.
 After the exercise, each participant completed two questionnaires to assess the usability and workload of the proposed system.
 Users rated their experience favorably; however, a higher workload suggests the need for a more ergonomic setup.